 - This program provides a business with funding of up to 2.5 times the business’s monthly payroll expenses, or $10 million, whichever is less, during the one-year period prior to loan origination.

 - Eligible expenses include payroll, insurance, rent, mortgage and utilities.
-The business must certify the loan will be used for eligible expenses.
+As part of the forgiveness process, the business must certify the loan was used for eligible expenses.

 - The loan has no collateral or personal guarantee requirements, it also does not require the business to prove it cannot get credit elsewhere.

-- Applications for 7(a) PPP loans will be conducted through SBA-approved lenders.
-Please contact your business banking institution to apply.
+- Applications for SBA 7(a) PPP loans will be conducted through SBA-approved lenders.
+Click here to find an approved lender near you.
+Click here for a sample PPP application form.

 SBA Economic Injury Disaster Loan (EIDL) Program

 Economic Injury Disaster Loans (EIDL) are low-interest loans designed to help small businesses harmed by COVID-19, with funding up to $2 million per applicant.
-EIDL applicants are further eligible for $10,000 grants that are typically made available within just a few days of applying.
+EIDL applicants are further eligible for $10,000 grants that are typically made available within just three business days of applying.

-- Any small business or private non-profit harmed by COVID-19 that completes an application for an EIDL can then request an Economic Injury Grant (EIG), which is an emergency advance of up to $10,000.
-This advance does not need to be repaid under any circumstance, and may be used to keep employees on payroll, to pay for sick leave, meet increased production costs due to supply chain disruptions, or pay business obligations, including debts, rent, and mortgage payments.
+- Any small business or private non-profit harmed by COVID-19 that completes an application for an EIDL can then request an Economic Injury Grant (EIG), which is an emergency advance of up to $10,000 ($1,000 per employee).
+This advance does not need to be repaid under any circumstance and may be used to keep employees on payroll, to pay for sick leave, meet increased production costs due to supply chain disruptions, or pay business obligations, including debts, rent, and mortgage payments.

 - Businesses must have been operational by 1/31/2020.